Austrian thief steals 20 tons of chocolate | DW | 21.11.2019

-A thief in Austria made off with €50,000 worth of Milka chocolate in a truck after tricking a factory that he was the courier.
-The police say incidents of this type are becoming more common in recent years.
+A thief in Austria made off with €50,000 worth of Milka chocolate in a truck after convincing a factory that he was the courier.
+The police say incidents of this type have become more common in recent years.

 A thief in Austria tricked a factory into giving him a 20-ton truckload of chocolate, police confirmed on Thursday.